-You’ve put in the long hours already, you’ve hustled, you’ve built a solid clientele, and now: you’ve got a business to run.
+You’ve put in the long hours already, you’ve hustled, you’ve built a solid clientele, and now: it’s time to make more money.
 At this point, you’ve got a lot on your plate and you probably think you’re too busy to worry about strategies for increasing your income.
 Think again.

 ADD ALL-INCLUSIVE SERVICES

-The most effective way to do this is to offer “all inclusive” services.
-This combines your reguler services with luxury add-ons that you can charge for upfront instead of trying to upsell throughout the appointment.
+- The most effective way to do this is to offer “all inclusive” services.
+This combines your regular services with luxury add-ons that you can charge for upfront instead of trying to upsell throughout the appointment.

-Retail has a much higher profit margin than salon services do, but some stylist feel uncomfortable being too “salesy” with their clients.
+- Retail has a much higher profit margin than salon services do, but some stylists feel uncomfortable being too “salesy” with their clients.
 Here’s the deal: If done correctly, clients will be grateful for your expert advice, not annoyed.

 Say something like this: